AguaClara/String-Digester/Spring 2019/Report2.md

 The objective of the initial experiment was to determine the peak amount of water that the chain could hold at a single point in time, the residence time for water on the chain at different flow rates, and the height needed for a 15 minute residence time at different flow rates.

 #### Experimental Apparatus
 A scale was secured approximately one meter above a lab bench resting on supports at each corner so that the bottom of the scale was left accessible.
 A 3-foot single chain was attached to the hook on the bottom of the scale and was allowed to hang down freely (see Figure 3 below).
 The hook on the scale measured the weight of the chain.
-Reference the Single Chain Experiments Manual section for a detailed explanation of the set-up.
+Reference the Single Chain Experiments Manual **[You can actually link to the section like you would for a normal website by referring to the section name (i.e. [Single Chain Experiments Manual](#Single-Chain-Experiments))]** section for a detailed explanation of the set-up.

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/bvchain.jpg.jpg?raw=true" height=400>